programmfabrik/easydb-documentation/content/sysadmin/konfiguration/_index.en.md

 ---
 # Configuration

-The typical configuration of the easydb takes place outside of the containers.
+The typical configuration of the easydb takes place outside of the containers, in YAML files.

 ## Load order

-The Easydb server is configured by YAML files.
 The YAML files are loaded in the following order:

-- [easydb5-master.yml](easydb5-master.yml/) in the folder you defined during [installation](/en/sysadmin/installation).
-Let's assume `/srv/easydb/config`.
+- `/srv/easydb/config/`[easydb5-master.yml](easydb5-master.yml/) Assumption from now on: the folder `/srv/easydb/config` was chosen during [installation](/en/sysadmin/installation).
 - `/srv/easydb/config/`[easydb-server.yml](easydb-server.yml/) and `/srv/easydb/config/easydb-server.d/*.yml` for the containers easydb-server and easydb-webfrontend
 - `/srv/easydb/config/`[eas.yml](eas/) for the container easydb-eas
 - `/srv/easydb/config/easydb_asset_server.conf` (discouraged, soon obsolete) for the container easydb-eas
 - `/srv/easydb/config/`[fylr.yml](fylr.yml/) for the container easydb-fylr
 - `/srv/easydb/config/`[elasticsearch.yml](elastic/elasticsearch.yml/) for the container easydb-elasticsearch
 - `/srv/easydb/config/pgsql.yml` for the container easydb-pgsql

+Inside the container:

-- Under the hood, i.e. in the docker container easydb-server, `easydb-server.yml` is first loaded in the current path, if available.
-This should only be relevant for you as a customer in exceptional cases.
+- Files inside of containers should only be relevant for you as a customer in exceptional cases.
+- Files inside of containers are overwritten by recreation of containers, for example, during updates.
+This is opposed to files which are mapped/mounted into containers (named "volumes").
+- For example in the docker container easydb-server, the file `easydb-server.yml`, if available, is first loaded from the current directory of the executable.
-- Generally, other files are loaded that are specified as arguments in the command line (with `--configfile`) in the order in which they are specified.
+- Then other files are loaded that are specified as arguments in the command line (with `--configfile`) in the order in which they are specified.

 A YAML file can also include other configuration files:

 - The variable **include_before** is a list of files that are loaded before the file in which it is defined
 - The variable **include_after** is a list of files that are loaded after the file in which it is defined

-The files are defined either with an absolute path or relative to the YAML file in which they were specified. the path will be interpreted inside the container, where for example `/srv/easydb/config` is typically mounted as `/config`.
+The files are defined either with an absolute path or relative to the YAML file in which they were specified.
+The path will be interpreted inside the container, where for example `/srv/easydb/config` is typically mounted as `/config`.

 ## Auxiliary configuration